 c.
 Payment Processors and SEO

 There have been numerous instances where customers are faced with scammers or unsafe checkout processes, and this experience can easily tarnish one’s business reputation.
-Therefore, it is important to ensure that all transactions are done safely and avoid back checkout experiences for your customers.
+Therefore, it is important to make sure that all transactions are done safely to avoid bad checkout experiences for your customers.

 Shopify not only provides the common payment processors such as online banking, debit and credit card payment, they also have at least a 100 other integrated options, including its very own payment gateway called Shopify Payments.
 Upon using this option, you will be able to eliminate transaction fees that you would otherwise need to pay with other payment processors.
 On top of that, you can also easily activate SSL, the “HTTPS” protocol recognised security system, to your Shopify site to contribute to your site’s authority and trustworthiness.